 Did you know?

 - The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, recordkeeping and youth employment standards affecting employees in the private sector and in federal, state and local governments.
-In Ohio, covered nonexempt workers are entitled to a minimum wage of not less than $7.40 per hour effective Jan.
-1, 2011.
-Overtime pay at a rate not less than one and one-half times the regular rate of pay is required after 40 hours of work in a workweek.
+In Ohio, covered nonexempt workers are entitled to a minimum wage of not less than $8.30 per hour effective Jan.
+1, 2018.

 - The Wage and Hour Division (WHD) of the U.S. Department of Labor (DOL) administers and enforces the FLSA with respect to private employment, state and local government employment, and federal employees of the Library of Congress, U.S. Postal Service, Postal Rate Commission and the Tennessee Valley Authority.
 The FLSA is enforced by the U.S. Office of Personnel Management for employees of other executive branch agencies and by the U.S. Congress for covered employees of the legislative branch.